SeedleSama/a1-protests-SeedleSama/README.md

 Each reflection should be about 1-2 sentences long.
 You can organize the reflections into an _ordered list_ or otherwise label which is which.

+1. First part of analysis.R help me read data from csv and store basic situation of the csv file in few vectors and one data frame.
+Also help computer load stringr package for later use.

 ## Conclusion
 Once you are finished with your analysis (you've completed the `analysis.R` file), fill in this section by answering the following questions (in about 1-2 sentences each):